-Aladdin is a forage oat cultivar that is very late maturing and produces exceptionally high forage yield, with complete rust resistance to all Australian pathotypes.
+Aladdin is a forage oat cultivar that is very late maturing and produces exceptionally high forage yield.

 - Moderately susceptible to stem rust in common with all other commercial varieties

 - Moderately susceptible to bacterial blight and septoria leaf blight

 - Aladdin produces a very high forage yield under both dryland and irrigated conditions

 - Good recovery from grazing and will tolerate heavy grazing

 - The stem and leaf thickness of Aladdin make it suitable for oaten hay production

 - Late maturity helps to keep quality through the growing season which means a long window of opportuniy for grazing if sufficient rainfall during the season will allow repeated grazings.